abbodi1406/vcredist/README.md

 this repack will install KB3118401 if UCRT is not available.

 - VC++ 2022 runtimes are binary compatible with VC++ 2015-2017-2019 and cover all VS 2015-2017-2019-2022 programs.

+- VC++ 2026 runtimes for Windows 10/11 are binary compatible with all VC++ 2015-2017-2019-2022.

+- Note:
+by design, Microsoft Windows Installer creates restore point for each msi package, if System Restore is active.

+## Windows 7/8/8.1 Notice:

+* VC++ 2022 version 14.44.35211.0 = [VisualCppRedist_AIO v0.92.0](https://github.com/abbodi1406/vcredist/releases/tag/v0.92.0) will the last version compatible with Windows 7/8/8.1

+newer servicing versions of the same 14.44.35xxx.x range might get released in future.
+The AIO repack will be updated accordingly by then.

 ## Windows Vista Notice: